-Depending on your decision about whether to build your application yourself or hire a provider to handle it, you can have drastically different timeframes and results.
+Depending on your decision about whether to build your application yourself or hire game developers to handle it, you can have drastically different timeframes and results.
 One of the biggest considerations here is whether you (or workers at your business) know coding and have experience with digital design and game development for kids.
 If you do, it should be feasible to develop an application just the way you want it, though the task might distract you from your main line of business and require new hires.

 In contrast, if you have no experience with this kind of development and coding or lack the resources into building a complex and visionary program, you have 2 key options: 1) order a custom build from a capable company; or 2) build the application with a DIY (do-it-yourself) app maker.